cwinpy/cwinpy/paper/paper.md

 # Summary

-Continuous quasi-monochromatic gravitational-waves are expected to be emitted from non-axisymmetric rapidly rotating neutron stars.
+Continuous quasi-monochromatic gravitational-waves are expected to be emitted from non-axisymmetric rapidly rotating neutron stars (see, e.g.\ @2022arXiv220606447R for a review).
 There are thought to be on the order of $10^8 - 10^9$ neutron stars within the Milky Way [@2010A&A510A23S].
 At the time of writing, around 3000 such stars, have been found through electromagnetic (primarily radio) observations of their highly regular pulsing profiles [@ATNF].
 These are known as pulsars.
 A proportion of these pulsars with rotation frequencies $\gtrsim 10\,$Hz make enticing targets for the current and future generation of ground-based gravitational-wave observatories such as LIGO, Virgo and KAGRA [@2019ApJ87910A].
 The detection of gravitational-waves from such a source would reveal information on the size of the non-axisymmetry, or more colloquially the "mountain", on the star.
 This in turn provides valuable and novel information on neutron star matter and structure (see, e.g.\ @2015Lasky).

 Detecting the very weak gravitational-wave signal from a pulsar requires the coherent integration of long (months-to-years) gravitational-wave data sets from multiple detectors.
 CWInPy implements an